Ada-Developers-Academy/core-unit-3/tests/testing-in-node.md

 ### Install Dependencies

 Examine the `package.json` file.
-Under the key `"devDependencies"` you can find a list of dependencies for the project.
-Most of these simply involve getting the tests to run with the modern JavaScript features.
+Under the key `"devDependencies"` we find a list of dependencies for the project.
+Most of these are required for getting the tests to run with the modern JavaScript features.

 - @babel/core
 - @babel/node